 S - Strategy and Summary

-In this stage, you’re in a position to give them hope in the face of frustration and doubt.
-Once you’ve given them the information they need to know and addressed their emotions, ask them if they’re in a good place to discuss their care plan and next steps.
-Although the doctor will have already broached this topic with them, revisiting the conversation will help the patient in a few different ways:
+The final step of SPIKES puts you in a position to give patients hope in the face of frustration and doubt.
+Once you’ve given them the information they need to know and have addressed their emotions, ask them if they’re in a good place to discuss their care plan and next steps.
+Although the doctor will have already broached this topic, revisiting the conversation will help patients in several ways:

-- It’ll keep the information fresh in their minds.
+- It will keep the information fresh in their minds.

-- It’ll give them another chance to ask any questions they didn’t think of earlier–or didn’t feel comfortable asking their physician at the time.
+- It will give them another chance to ask any questions they didn’t think of earlier—or didn’t feel comfortable asking their physician at the time.

-- It’ll allow them to voice any additional emotions or concerns they may have.
+- It will allow them to voice any additional emotions or concerns they may have.

-- It’ll give them an opportunity to provide input on their own care plan.
+- It will give them an opportunity to provide input on their own care plan.

-One good way to do this is by giving them a summary of the key points they need to understand: in other words, the “who,” “what,” “where,” “when,” and “why.”
-Offer them some encouragement about the treatment options, and make sure that they agree on the plan in place.
-This will help them feel like they’re an active partner in their own care.
+One good way to do this is by giving them a summary of the key points they need to understand: in other words, the “who, what, where, when, and why.”
+Offer encouragement about the treatment options, and make sure that they agree on the plan in place.
+This will help patients feel like active partners in their own care.

-If you’ll be involved in providing them with care in the future, be sure to let the patient know that you’ll be available for them if they have any questions or concerns going forward.
+If you’ll be involved in their care going forward, be sure to let patients know that you’ll be available if they have any questions or concerns going forward.
 If applicable, you should also consider giving them the names and contact information of any support services that may be relevant to their situation.

-Although this step isn’t an official part of the SPIKES framework, it is a crucial part of building a trusting relationship with your patients.
-Once you’ve parted ways, try to stay in touch with them on a regular basis, and as appropriate.
+Although this step isn’t an official part of the SPIKES framework, it is crucial to building a trusting relationship with your patients.
+Once you’ve parted ways, try to stay in touch with them on a regular basis as appropriate.
 You can also send them additional resources via email or snail mail, whichever they prefer.
-Above all else, be sure to treat them with kindness, patience, and understanding during future appointments.
+Above all, be sure to treat them with kindness, patience, and understanding during future appointments.